writethedocs/www/docs/conf/prague/2020/welcome-wagon.rst

 We are all first-timers at this year’s virtual conference.
 The Welcome Wagon is here for you, to help you make the most of it.
 We’d love to virtually meet you: feel free to reach out in Chat at the virtual conference if we can help make your time at the conference easier.
+You can also email us at {{ shortcode }}@writethedocs.org.

 .. contents:: All topics
    :local: